YashdalfTheGray/magmsg-server/README.md

 ## Running with Docker

 This server comes equiped with Docker support.
 Once you have pulled down the repository, run `docker build -t magmsg-server .` to get started.
+Once the image is built, you can run the container by running `docker run -d --rm --name <some_name> -p 8080:8080 -v logs/:/app/logs --env-file .env magmsg-server`.

 ## Resources